 Network #genes/nodes # interactions/edges

-Extended Core Network 3672 14317
+Extended Network 3672 14317

 Core Network 2708 7123

-Merged Network (R-) 2186 5496
+Merged Network 2186 5496

-Intersection Network (R-) 1210 2357
+Intersection Network 1210 2357

-Extended core network includes all interactions with scores >0.101
+The extended network includes all interactions with scores ≥ 0.101

-Core network is the same network as above but includes only those interactions with scores \geq 0.273.
-Interactions with ribosomal prey proteins are not included.
+The core network is derived from the same network as above but includes only those interactions with scores ≥ 0.273 .
+In all 4 networks interactions with ribosomal prey proteins are not included.

 The Intersection and Merged networks represent more naïve ways of combining data and scores from the Maldi and LC/MS experiments.
 They include respectively, all interactions identified in both experiments, and all the interactions identified in both experiments plus those reciprocally (bait-pray/pray-bait) and those repeatedly (2x bait-pray) identified in either method.
 The score threshold for including interactions was 70% for LC/MS/MS and 1.0 for the Maldi Z-score.
 The integrated interaction scores were computed as follows: for LC/MS/MS the percentage scores were converted to Z-scores and then rescaled such that a value of 0.5 corresponds to 70%.
 For Maldi, the Z-scores were rescaled so that a value 0.5 corresponds to original Z-score of 1.
 This was done in order to make the scores of both methods comparable to one another.
+The final score of an interaction was computed as the average of the rescaled Z-scores from multiple experiments.